MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ##### Operations involving a cast & a conversion

-If **Variant** argument containing an object reference is assigned to a parameter having either an object data type or the **Object** data type, both a cast & a conversion can occur together.
+If a **Variant** argument containing an object reference is assigned to a parameter having either an object data type or the **Object** data type, both a cast & a conversion can occur together.

 <BR>